 Royal Canadian Lodge offers 99 non-smoking rooms.
 Unfortunately, the hotel is not pet-friendly, but most people are not traveling with dogs when they visit Banff Park.
 For the business traveler, the hotel offers a small business center with computer and printer.
 Lodge room amenities include complimentary high speed internet access, Apothia bath products, iron & board, in-room safety deposit box, 37″ flat screen tv, in-room coffee, hairdryer, mini fridge and bathrobes.

 I stayed in a premier fireplace room with king bed.
 I was traveling in the fall and didn’t yet have a need for the gas fireplace.
 I’d love to explore Banff National Park in the winter and settle in for an evening at the lodge, cup of cocoa in hand, in front of the fireplace.

 The Royal Canadian Lodge is open year round.
 Rates range from $199 – $480 May to October and $299 – $480 during high season.
-As always, check the hotel website for current pricing and special lodge packages.You can book directly online with the hotel, or you can compare rates and book through Expedia, Hotels.com or Priceline.
+As always, check the hotel website for current pricing and special lodge packages.You can book directly online with the hotel, or you can compare rates at an online hotel bookint site such as Priceline.

 Review and photos by travel writer Nancy D. Brown.
 Her stay was hosted by Rocky Mountaineer and Banff Royal Canadian Lodge during her visit to Alberta, Canada, but her thoughts and opinions are her own.